Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 13 Surprising Triggers Of Autoimmune Conditions

-Our food supply has changed drastically in a relatively short period of time with the development of human agricultural and more recently, the onslaught of manufactured food and food chemicals.
-Human genes haven’t yet had the chance to adapt to these extreme changes, and this mismatch between modern food and ancient human biochemistry has, according to many experts, greatly contributed to the rise of autoimmune disease.
+As mentioned before, our food culture has changed drastically in a relatively short period of time with the development of human agriculture and the onslaught of manufactured food and food chemicals.
+Human genes haven’t yet had the chance to adapt to these extreme changes, and this mismatch between modern food and ancient human biochemistry has, according to many experts, significantly contributed to the rise of autoimmune disease.

 For example, humans eat far more grains than they ever did pre-agriculturally, and we know there is a clear link between grains and autoimmune conditions.
 Getting the proper food intolerance diagnostic labs done can be the first step for many to regain their health.
 Until you know what you personally are reactive to, you cannot know for sure what foods to avoid to cultivate health.
 These are the most common culprits I see: